Super-Protocol/docs/docs/developers/CLI_commands/index.md

 ## Most often used CLI commands

 Below are the most popular CLI commands for developers.
 Most other functions, such as viewing offers and managing orders, may be more convenient using the [Marketplace GUI](/developers/marketplace).

 You need to have previously [configured SPCTL](/developers/cli_guides/configuring) to use these commands.
-SPCTL stands for Super Protocol Control, our CLI tool.
+[Quick guide](/developers/cli_guides/quick_guide) might be userful to make sense of the logic and sequence of the main commands.

 Please be mindful of the [Testnet Limitations](/testnet/limitations) when using CLI (and GUI).